octaviaisom/nexora_case_study/README.md

 Each project folder contains:
 - **Data**: Mock datasets used for the analysis.
 - **Notebooks**: Python notebooks showcasing the analysis process.
-- **Visualizations**: Charts and dashboards generated for insights.
 - **README**: Project-specific details, methodology, and results.

 ---